 In March 2021, the Company’s board of directors and shareholders approved the 2021 Omnibus Equity Incentive Plan (“the 2021 Plan”).
 For stock options granted under the 2021 Plan, the Company measures and recognizes compensation expense for all stock-based awards made to employees, directors, and non-employees, based on estimated fair values recognized using the straight-line method over the requisite service period.
 The fair value of options to purchase common stock granted to employees is estimated on the grant date using the Black-Scholes valuation model.
 The calculation of stock-based compensation expense requires that the Company make certain assumptions and judgments about variables used in the Black-Scholes model, including the expected term of the stock-based award, expected volatility of the underlying common stock, dividend yield, and the risk-free interest rate.
 Forfeitures are accounted for in the period they occur.
-Restricted stock units (“RSUs”) granted under the 2021 Plan are measured at the grant date fair value of the common stock, with corresponding compensation expense recognized ratably over the requisite service period.
 Refer to Note 7- Equity Incentive Plan for further discussion.

 Comprehensive loss includes net loss and other comprehensive income (loss) for the periods presented.
-The Company did not have other comprehensive income (loss) items such as unrealized gains and losses and so for the three and nine months ended September 30, 2022, and September 30, 2021, comprehensive loss was equal to the net loss.
+The Company did not have other comprehensive income (loss) items such as unrealized gains and losses and so for the three months ended March 31, 2022 and March 31, 2021, comprehensive loss was equal to the net loss.

 Net Loss Per Common Unit/Share